fedizorai/Pidev_Symfony/README.md

 API Integration: Calendar, notifications for streamlined event management

-PDF and Analytics: For enhanced reporting and decision-making
+PDF and Analytics: For enhanced reporting and decision-making.